Potherca/MarkdownEditor-Persistence/readme.md

-#Server-side persistence for the Mardown editor
+#Server-side persistence for the Markdown editor

 ## General introduction